 The Israeli Companies Law provides that an acquisition of shares in a public company must be made by means of a tender offer if as a result of the acquisition a person would become a 25% or greater shareholder of the company.
 This rule does not apply if there is already another 25% or greater shareholder of the company.
 Similarly, the Israeli Companies Law provides that an acquisition of shares in a public company must be made by means of a tender offer if as a result of the acquisition a person would hold greater than a 45% interest in the company, unless there is another shareholder holding more than a 45% interest in the company.
-These requirements do not apply if (i) in general, the acquisition was made in a private placement that received shareholders' approval, (ii) was from a 25% or greater shareholder of the company, or (iii) was from a shareholder holding a 45% interest in the company, do greater shareholder of a 45% interest in the company.
-These requirements do not apply if (i) the acquirer becoming a 25% or greater shareholder of the company, or greater shareholder of the company which resulted in the acquirer becoming a holder of the company, if there is not already a 25% or greater shareholder of the company, or (iii) was from a shareholder of the company.
+These requirements do not apply if (i) in general, the acquisition was made in a private placement that received shareholders' approval, (ii) was from a 25% or greater shareholder of the company, which resulted in the acquirer becoming a 25% or greater shareholder of the company, if there is not already a 25% or greater shareholder of the company if there is not already a 45% interest in the company if there is not already a 45% or greater shareholder of the company.

 If, as a result of an acquisition of shares, a person will hold more than 90% of a public company's outstanding shares or a class of shares, the acquisition must be made by means of a full tender offer for all of the outstanding shares or a class of shares.
-If less than 5% of the outstanding shares are not tendered in such full tender offer, all of the outstanding shares or class of shares.
 If less than 5% of the outstanding shares are not tendered in such full tender offer, all of the outstanding shares or class of shares will be transferred to the acquirer.
 The Israeli Companies Law provides for appraisal rights if any shareholder files a request in court within six months following the consummation of a full tender offer.
 However, the acquirer may stipulate in the tender offer that any shareholder tendering his shares will not be entitled to appraisal rights.
 If more than 5% of the outstanding shares are not tendered in the tender offer, then the acquirer may not acquire shares in the tender offer that will cause his shareholding to exceed 90% of the outstanding shares.